exposr/exposrd/README.md

     exposr-server [...] --transport-ssh-key /path/to/sshkey

-### Configuring persistance
+### Storage setup
-exposr supports persistance through Redis.
-To enable the persistance layer pass a Redis connection string using the parameter `--redis-url`.
+exposr supports persistance through SQLite, PostgreSQL or Redis.
+To enable storage, pass the `--storage-url` option together with a connection string.

-    exposr --redis-url redis://127.0.0.1:637
+To configure PostgreSQL use `postgres://<connection-string>`.

+    exposr-server --storage-url postgres://db_user:db_password@postgres-host/mydatabase

+To configure Redis use `redis://<connection-string>`.

+    exposr-server --storage-url redis://:redis_password@redis-host

+To configure SQLite use `sqlite://<path>`.

+    exposr-server --storage-url sqlite://exposr.sqlite

-### Multi-node setup
+### Clustering setup
-To run exposr in a multi-node setup, the following is required;
+To run exposr in a clustering setup, the following is required;

-* Redis configured on all nodes.
+* PostgreSQL or Redis for storage.
-* IP connectivity between all nodes, no additional ports required.
+* IP connectivity between all nodes.
 * Load balancer in-front of the nodes (ex.
 K8S, AWS ALB, GCP LB, nginx/haproxy/etc)

-No additional configuration is required.
-All nodes connected to the same Redis cluster will auto-discover each other.
+To run exposr in clustering mode the nodes needs IP connectivity between them, and a pub/sub bus for messages. exposr supports pub/sub through a UDP or through Redis.

+The clustering mode is configured using the `--cluster` option.

+    exposr-server --cluster auto|udp|redis

+To preserve the integrity of the message bus each message is signed using a per cluster signing key.
+The message signature is validated by each node, and messages with invalid signatures are rejected.

+You should configure a secret signing key using the `--cluster-key` option.

+#### UDP
+The UDP pub/sub bus is using a custom UDP protocol running on port 1025 (can be changed with `--cluster-udp-port`).
+The UDP clustering mode supports two modes of node discovery.
+IP multicast and Kubernetes headless service discovery.

+When using IP multicast, messages are sent to a IP multicast group, by default 239.0.0.1 (can be changed with `--cluster-udp-discovery-multicast-group`).
+When using Kubernetes discovery, each Pod IP is discovered through DNS and messages are sent using unicast directly to each node.

+exposr tries to auto-detect the environment and select the most appropriate discovery mode.
+You can explicitly set the discovery mode using `--cluster-udp-discovery`.

+    exposr-server --cluster udp --cluster-udp-discovery multicast|kubernetes

+#### Redis
+If using Redis as a storage option it may be convenient to use Redis as the pub/sub bus as well.
+To do so you must pass a Redis connection string to the Redis cluster to use for pub/sub using the `--cluster-redis-url` option.

+    exposr-server --cluster redis --cluster-redis-url redis//:redis-password@redis-host

-#### A note on scalability
+### A note on scalability
 Because of the persistent nature of the tunnel transport connections, the ingress of exposr does not scale linear, but rather exhibits a sub-linear scaling.
 When an ingress connection is made to a node that does not have a tunnel connected locally,